NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Pki.rst

   http://www.canyouseeme.org/)

-* The domains that you want the certificate for, must be public domain names associated to server own public IP.
+* The domains that you want the certificate for, must be public domain names associated to server's own public IP.
 Make sure you have public DNS name pointing to your server (you can check with sites like http://viewdns.info/)